How to format external hard disk for Mac and Windows

 • Pop up window will ask to verify the erase procedure.
 Click the erase button again in the window to start the erase process.

-* All the data in the external hard disk will not be permanently removed after this steps.
+* All the data in the external hard disk will be permanently removed after this steps.

 • Once the erase process finish, your external hard disk may be able to use in Mac and Windows.